Tenabo, Nevada: History

-From 1907—1910, multiple productive mines kept a mill running, but after 1911, mining operations started to decline.
+From 1907 to 1910, multiple productive mines kept a mill running, but after 1911, mining operations started to decline.
 The post office opened in December 1906 and closed July in 1912.
 In 1916, a miner named A.E.
 Raleigh discovered placer gold in Mill Gulch nearby.
 Placer mining continued in the area for the next twenty years.

 Etymology

 Tenabo may have been named by New Mexicans after an ancient pueblo, or Tenabo may be a Paiute word, meaning of "dark colored water".